-- 2. Click Next. - 3.
-In the Packaging your IP dialog box, shown in the following figure, make your selections from the following options: - IP Location: The directory in which the IP packager creates the IP Definition.
-The default is the project sources directory. - Packaging IP in the project: The only option here is to Include .xci files.
-This option packages only the IP customization files.
-The Vivado IDE generates the IP output products with the newly created parent IP.
+- Click Next. - 3.
+In the Packaging your IP dialog box, shown in the following figure, provide the directory in which the IP packager creates the IP Definition.
+The default is the project sources directory.

 Figure 3-6: Options in Packaging your IP Page